praveenjuge/praveenjuge/content/blog/how-i-overcame-youtube-addiction/index.md

 #### Self Help (30%)

-**Biggest trap of them all.** Productivity, Self Help, Motivational channels might seem to have a good agenda on the onset but realize they can’t profit, if you actually improve yourself.
+**Biggest trap of them all.** Productivity, Self Help, Motivational channels might seem to have a good agenda on the onset but they can’t profit if you actually improve yourself.

 Most of the YouTubers in this category are good people at heart.
 But they know that 90% of the people watching them won’t improve anything in their life.
 They just like the feeling of improving themselves.